News Introduction People Statutes Projects Conferences Publications Links Eurotort ACET

 While there are of course national databases giving access to court cases, they are limited both by language and by focus, since they lack the cross-border perspective that only EUROTORT offers.
 With a single search string, the most important aspects of tort law can be researched either in any one of the jurisdictions covered, in a selection of countries or without geographical limitation.

-At present, the collection contains nearly 5000 decisions from 30 jurisdictions, including all of the Member States of the EU (bar Cyprus and Luxembourg), as well as Israel, Norway, Turkey, the United Kingdom, and Switzerland.
+At present, the collection contains over 5000 decisions from 30 jurisdictions, including all of the Member States of the EU (bar Cyprus and Luxembourg), as well as Israel, Norway, Turkey, the United Kingdom, and Switzerland.
 The entries are all categorized and indexed and can be searched by jurisdiction, time period, keywords, full text, or a combination thereof.
-The materials stem from cases reported in the “Tort and Insurance Law Yearbook” series, co-published by the European Centre of Tort and Insurance Law (ECTIL) and the Institute for European Tort Law of the Austrian Academy of Sciences, as well as in the “Digest of European Tort Law” series of the latter institution.
+The materials stem from cases reported in the “Tort and Insurance Law Yearbook” series, co-published by the European Centre of Tort and Insurance Law (ECTIL) and the Institute for European Tort Law of the Austrian Academy of Sciences and the University of Graz, as well as in the “Digest of European Tort Law” series of the latter institution.
 Further additions are being made continuously.

 The cases have been selected by experts from each respective jurisdiction, who have also drafted the English texts presenting the facts of the case and an abstract of the decision.